sergio-titus/Shared-Irrigation-Water-Allocation/README.md

 ## Data source

-Weather inputs were obtained from NASA POWER and converted to the AquaCrop input structure by the project scripts.
-Raw API responses and processed weather tables used by the simulations are retained under `results/multiclimate_extension/weather/` for traceability.
+Weather inputs were obtained from NASA POWER: https://power.larc.nasa.gov/data-access-viewer and converted to the AquaCrop input structure by the project scripts.
+Raw API responses and processed weather tables used by the simulations are retained under data/weather/` for traceability.

 ## Citation